Amrit57/Odin-recipes/README.md

 # Odin-recipes
-This is a HTML project. website for different food recipes.
+This is a restaurant page created using modules and webpack.

+All the HTML elements are created using JS adn CSS.

-Contains three different recipes with each pages.
-Completed HTML project.
+Contains three different tabs with each modules.

-Created using ES6 modules and NPM webpack.
+Completed in 2023 by Amrit Lama Syangbo under co-ordindation with THE ODIN PROJECT.